nikkorn/mistreevous/README.md

 }
 ```

-A probability weight can be defined for each child node as an optional integer node argument, influencing the likelihood that a particular child will be picked.
+A probability weight can be defined for each child node as an optional integer node argument in MDSL, influencing the likelihood that a particular child will be picked.
+In JSON this would be done by setting a value of an array containing the integer weight values for the `weights` property.
 [Example](https://nikkorn.github.io/mistreevous-visualiser/index.html?example=weighted-lotto)

 *MDSL*